calaldees/teachingWorkshops/teacherTraining/managingData.md

 ------------------

 [The 6 golden rules of pupil progress data](https://www.tes.com/news/6-golden-rules-pupil-progress-data)
 > Used badly, pupil progress data can do more harm than good

+<sub>warns the director of middle leaders’ union NAHT Edge</sub>

 1. Focus on assessment first
+    * Confidence in the assessment?
 2. Minimise the time spent collecting and analysing data
+    * remember that every minute spent collecting and analysing data is a minute that could be spent doing something about the very issues it reveals
 3. Don’t lose sight of the wood for the trees
+    * Schools are incredibly data rich, perhaps too much so
 4. Be very careful of over-analysing small data sets
 5. Lower the stakes
+    * The Tyranny of Metrics
 6. Use data to raise questions rather than draw conclusions
+    * “Why might there be an issue with maths progress in Year 5?”

 [DfE Blog - Making time to use data effectively](https://teaching.blog.gov.uk/2016/04/01/making-time-to-use-data-effectively/)